Part 1 · Methodology series · 6 min read

 The Doctoral CS researcher reads for theoretical foundations.
 This looks familiar, this is a pattern with a name, this has a known failure mode.

 Each role looks for a different class of failure.
-The Logician catches the logical step that does not follow.
+The Logician catches the logical step that breaks the chain.
 The Formal Verification Engineer catches the assumption that was trusted but should have been proved.
 The Software Engineer catches the integration that is correct in isolation but broken under deployment.
 The Doctoral CS researcher catches the pattern that looks novel but is actually an old failure mode in fresh clothes.

 In the case from the opening, the Logician and the Software Engineer converged.
 The Logician noticed that the validation channel's correctness argument assumed an input the production call site was no longer providing.
 The Software Engineer noticed that production integration tests of the call site never exercised the channel under realistic conditions.
 Two different inquiries, the same conclusion.
-This check is not actually running.
+This check only appears to run.

 The pair makes sense.
-The bug had a logical face (an assumption that no longer held) and an operational face (a call site that had drifted from its specification).
+The bug had a logical face (an assumption that had quietly lapsed) and an operational face (a call site that had drifted from its specification).
 The Logician sees the first face.
 The Software Engineer sees the second.
 Either alone would have surfaced it.
 Both, independently, made the finding certain.

 What makes it reproducible